Please review this explanation on the purpose for this section before reading the information here.

 25 He then lying on Jesus’ breast saith unto him, Lord, who is it?

 I was upset at first to think John didn’t really write this.
-But then as I think through this, and I think this is the key to understanding all scripture, is that even though John might not have written it, or even if it might not have happened in a literal sense exactly this way, viewing it metaphorically can be just as powerful and touching.
-We all love to be in that position, at the Last Supper, in that intimate setting with Jesus and his closest friends, having the best seat snuggled up next to Jesus, imagining ourselves as the one that he truly loved the most.
-The scripture takes no less meaning if it wasn’t actually John who wrote it or if the event didn’t literally happen.
-We can apply that same view of scripture to the Book of Mormon or any other scripture.
+That the person who wrote this never even met Jesus.
+But then as I think through this, and I think this is the key to understanding all scripture, is that even though John might not have written it, or even if it might not have happened in a literal sense exactly this way, viewing it metaphorically is equally powerful and touching.
+The power in the story really has nothing to do with John.
+The power in this story is that we imagine that Jesus Christ, the Son of God, would be so intimate with a human being.
+And that human being is not John.
+It’s me!
+It’s the person reading the story and picturing the scene!
+We’re at the Last Supper, in that intimate setting with Jesus and his closest friends, having the best seat snuggled up next to Jesus, imagining ourselves as the one that he truly loved the most.

 How do informed LDS members view this information?